-Prerequisite: Completion of Honors Algebra II with Trigonometry and instructor approval
+Prerequisite: Completion of Honors Algebra II with Trigonometry and instructor approval GPA Weighted Credit: .05

 This course is considered to be a prerequisite for success in calculus and college mathematics.
 The intensity and pace of this course is consistent with the previous Pre-AP courses in math.
 Algebraic, graphical, numerical, and verbal analyses are incorporated during investigations of the Precalculus content standards.
 Parametric equations, polar relations, vector operations, conic sections, and limits are introduced.
 Content for this course also includes an expanded study of polynomial and rational functions, trigonometric functions, and logarithmic and exponential functions.
 Application-based problem solving is an integral part of the course.
 Instruction will include use of technology, such as a graphing calculator and computers, to facilitate continued development of students' higher-order thinking skills.
 The use of graphing calculators in Pre-AP Precalculus is considered an integral part of the course.
 The recommended graphing calculator is the TI-84 Plus CE.
-Students enrolled in Pre-AP courses will receive an additional 0.5 quality point per course.